FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 2 – Discover/03-Existing learning materials/03-Existing learning materials.md

 ## EOSC projects related training materials and catalogues

-Many EOSC projects have created their own learning platforms with integrated catalogues where one can search for existing learning materials used for training within the projects:
+Many EOSC projects have created their own learning platforms or even more general repositories with integrated catalogues where one can search for existing learning materials used for training within the projects:

 - [EOSC Training catalogue on the EOSC Marketplace](https://search.marketplace.eosc-portal.eu/search/training?q=*)
 - [EOSC Synergy learning platform](https://learn.eosc-synergy.eu/)